Challenge: Lack of accuracy in medical image analysis, human errors, and huge time loss for lab personnel when assessing medical images.

 We have managed to label as many as 7000 objects on the photos to feed the neural network with the dataset that would suffice for the detailed categorization.
 The labeling was conducted on the basis of several key criteria: the size of the bacteria, the color of the bacteria, and its location on the photo.

-Using the labeled data we’ve managed to build a model that would then classify bacteria automatically.
-We used the Faster RCNN with Resnet101 neural networks which proved to be one of the most effective in this domain.
+Using the labeled data, we built a model that would then classify bacteria automatically.
+We used the Faster RCNN with Resnet101 neural networks, which proved to be one of the most effective in this domain.

-To make the model work we chose TensorFlow, Open CV, and Keras as these are the most robust and effective tools for image recognition.
-Image recognition is just one of the multiple advantages of Machine Learning which we used extensively to reach our goal.
+To make the model work, we chose TensorFlow, Open CV, and Keras, as these are the most robust and effective tools for image recognition.
+Image recognition is just one of the multiple advantages of Machine Learning that we used extensively to reach our goal.
 AI in healthcare promises a lot of benefits, and AI-powered medical equipment is just one of them.

-When analyzing photos with bacteria we created 3 classes: false, true and unknown results.
-The idea of categorization turned out to be very efficient in terms of time because we’ve managed to identify unknown results accurately, and that was the only category that required further research.
-And that was only 5% of photos on which margins and bacteria merged or there was a piece of dust on the photo.
+When analyzing photos with bacteria, we created three classes: false, true, and unknown results.
+The idea of categorization turned out to be very efficient in terms of time because we managed to identify unknown results accurately, and that was the only category that required further research.
+And that was only 5% of photos in which margins and bacteria merged, or there was a piece of dust on the photo.

 As a result, for this project, we’ve managed to achieve a 99% level of accuracy with bacteria identification and the capability of differentiating between 3 distinct classes.

 In the end, the team decided that the best outcome for the client would be to have a fully functional, unsupervised Machine Learning so that the model could be applicable to all sorts of bacteria and would exclude long-term data labeling.